Anna Maria Taigi: Marriage

 On January 7, 1789, Anna Maria married the Milanese Domenico Taigi (1761-1850s).
 Domenico served as a butler for the noble House of Chigi in the church of San Marcello al Corso.
 The couple had seven children, three of whom died in infancy.

 When Sofia was about to be married, her fiancée, Micali, was allowed to frequent the house.
 For two months prior to the marriage the couple could meet, but only in the presence of her parents.
 Sofia's son, Camillo, was conscripted into the armed service.
 When Sofia was widowed, Taigi allowed Sofia and her six children to move into her home.

 Although Taigi's husband, Domenico, could be ill-tempered and caustic, he was devoted to his wife.
-It was alleged that Taigi had an adulterous affair with an older man.
 After her father died, Taigi's mother moved in with the family.
 In winter 1790, Taigi and Domenico visited Saint Peter's Basilica.
 She was leaning on his arm in an extravagant dress.
 A large throng saw her bump into the Servite priest, Father Angelo Verandi, in the piazza.
 Taigi went to confession and felt a strong inspiration to renounce her vanities.
 She cried to the priest: "Father; you have at your feet a great sinner."
 The priest replied, "Go away; you are not one of my penitents."
 Finally, the priest relented and allowed Anna Maria to confess.
 After he absolved her, the priest curtly slammed the confessional slide shut.
 On another occasion, Taigi entered the church of San Andrea della Valle.
 Before the Crucifix, Taigi reported hearing the voice of Jesus Christ, "What is your wish?
 To follow Jesus poor and naked and stripped of all?
 Or to follow Him in His triumph and glory?
 Which do you choose?"
 Taigi replied, "I embrace the cross of my Jesus.
 I will carry it like Him in pain and ignominy.
 I await at His hands triumph and glory in the hereafter."